State / Territory Benefits - North Dakota

-Retired Military Pay: North Dakota's individual income tax law provides only one special deduction for active members of the military.
-It does not include combat pay that is exempt from federal income tax.
-The current income tax law does not provide for any special deductions for retired military members.
+Retired Military Pay: North Dakota's individual income tax law does not provide for any special deductions for retired military members.

 Military Disability Retired Pay: Retirees who entered the military before September 24, 1975, and members receiving disability retirements based on combat injuries or who could receive disability payments from the VA are covered by laws giving disability broad exemption from federal income tax.
 Most military retired pay based on service-related disabilities also is free from federal income tax, but there is no guarantee of total protection.

 VA Disability Dependency and Indemnity Compensation: VA benefits are not taxable because they generally are for disabilities and are not subject to federal or state taxes.